This automated checkout app tries to make shopping feel safe again

 Their solution?
 Harnessing the digital to replicate and enhance the old in-store experience for customers who are just starting to venture out.

 “Ninety percent of retailers did the same thing during the coronavirus: cut staff, took pay cuts, implemented social distancing rules.
-But we thought, ‘how can we go further than that and make the shopping experience even better?’
+But we thought, How can we go further than that and make the shopping experience even better?
 We want to integrate digital into the experience, and I think that will be here to stay,” Showfields CEO Tal Zvi Nathanel says.

 Today, customers can make in-store or virtual viewing appointments through the Showfields website.
 For those visiting in person, the retailer is launching Magic Wand, a new app designed to augment the in-store experience by serving as a virtual retail adviser for customers.
 While inside Showfields, you can use your phone to tap or scan a display object, and the app will provide additional information on it.
 The app will also allow customers to suss out product prices, add them to a digital cart, and then check out without interacting with a store associate.
 Then, you can pick up a bag full of sanitized products on your way out.